+- Food processor(s) 1 per person or as available

 - Anti-slip mat 1 per person

 - Cutting board 1 per person

 - Chef knife 1 per person

-- Washed cucumber at least 1 per person
+- Carrots 1 per person

 - · Waste pan as needed

 - Food pan as needed

-- Fork 1 per person

-- Infographic: How to Score and Cut A Cucumber 1 per person
+- Infographic: How to Use a Food Processor to Slice Food Items 1 per person

 - Access to a screen to show the training video.
 Possible options include:

-- Site computer monitor with sound
+- · Site computer monitor with sound

 - · Projector with sound

 - Tablets and smartphones

 - A QR code has been provided for quick access to the video on handheld devices.